Darkglass-Electronics/anagram-midi-control/README.md

 Behind the scenes it uses [DPF](https://github.com/DISTRHO/DPF/) and [ImGui](https://github.com/ocornut/imgui/) through [DPF-Widgets](https://github.com/DISTRHO/DPF-Widgets/).
 It can both be run as standalone (which will send MIDI to all available ports) or as a plugin contained in a host.

-Building requires CMake and UI uses OpenGLES2 for rendering.
+Building requires CMake and UI uses OpenGL for rendering.
 There are no other dependencies, though do note DPF is used as a git submodule, so building requires cloning the repository recursively.

 ![Screenshot](Screenshot.png "Screenshot")